 CIMA's Code of Ethics changed on 1 January 2020

-In order to ensure that it remains relevant and reflects the changing dynamics and pressures of the profession, the Code of Ethics has recently been reviewed.
+In order to ensure that it remains relevant and reflects the changing dynamics and pressures of the profession, the Code of Ethics was reviewed and updated for 2020.

 Read an article summarising the changes to the 2020 Code of Ethics

 Part 1: Complying with the Code, fundamental principles, and conceptual framework